Jonathan is a litigation attorney at Carlson Dash. His practice focuses on construction, mechanic’s liens, and creditors’ rights.

 My family actively supports the Multiple Myeloma Research Foundation (MMRF).
 My mom is a multiple myeloma survivor and we take every chance we get to show our “Team Tracy” pride – whether at the annual 5K or Young Professionals’ “Mingle for Myeloma”, it is nice to have fun and help finance new treatments at the same time.
 I also feel strongly about raising funds and awareness for breast cancer research and pancreatic cancer research, as those diseases have taken their toll on the families of close friends of mine.

 What is the best book you have read in the past two years?

 I would recommend Tough Luck by R.D.
 Rosen to any football fan.
 I love learning about Chicago history, so Sid Luckman’s secret underworld ties and still-famous gridiron feats made it a compelling nonfiction read for me.

 Vanderbilt University, B.A., 2013, Philosophy and Communication Studies

-Admitted: Jonathan is admitted to practice in Illinois.
+Admitted: Jonathan is admitted to practice in Illinois and Wisconsin.